jamgold/meteor-method-stub/README.md

 meteor-method-stub
 ==================

-Small demo how meteor stub methods work
+Small demo how meteor stub methods work.
+See it live at http://method-stub.meteor.com